bsmg/beat-saber-community-wiki/support.md

 >Oculus: 	`\hyperbolic-magnetism-beat-saber\`

-### 4.2 Finding Broken Content
+### 4.2 Understanding Logs
 If you're on Steam you can go to
->Beat Saber > Properties > Set Launch Options > `Add "--verbose" to the text field that appears`
+>Beat Saber > Properties > Set Launch Options > Add `--verbose` to the text field that appears

 If you're on Oculus then you will have to Right click on Beat Saber.exe and create a shortcut.
 >Right click the shortcut and edit the Target to add "--verbose" to the end of it.
-Should be something like "C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber\Beat Saber.exe" --verbose
+Should be something like `C:\Program Files\Oculus\Software\Software\hyperbolic-magnetism-beat-saber\Beat Saber.exe" --verbose`

-After adding verbose to your game hopefully it will display any errors regarding your avatars, sabers, and songs although it may not show 100% of the time for avatars and sabers, you may have to remove all your avatars/sabers and try them one by one to see which one breaks the game.
+After adding verbose to your game hopefully it will display any errors regarding your avatars, sabers, and songs
+* This may not show 100% of the time for avatars and sabers, and you may have to remove all your avatars/sabers and try them one by one to see which one breaks the game.

+These messages are also written to `Beat Saber/Logs`.

+A list of common exceptions can be found [here](https://bsmg.wiki/support/exceptions).

 ## Deleting Your Beat Saber saves in AppData
 This will delete your scores and local data but not your online scores or anything like that.